confluentinc/confluent-kubernetes-examples/hybrid/multi-region-clusters/README-basic.md

 # MRC Deployment - Basic

-In this deploymnet, you'll deploy a quickstart Confluent Platform cluster across a multiple regions set up.
+In this deployment, you'll deploy a quickstart Confluent Platform cluster across a multiple regions set up.

 This assumes that you have set up three Kubernetes clusters, and have Kubernetes contexts set up as:
 - mrc-central